-Whatever industry you work in, you will certainly have seen workers wearing a classic yellow or orange hi vis sweatshirt at some point.
+Whatever industry you work in, you will certainly have seen workers wearing a classic yellow or orange hi vis jacket at some point.
 Whether you regularly work on construction sites, or you have been driving past road works, these simple items can make a lot of difference to people’s safety.

 High visibility clothing was first invented in America in the 1930’s, when a factory worker named Bob Switzer was seriously injured in a workplace accident.
 The injury was so serious that he was in a coma and ended up with permanent sight damage.
 After the accident, Bob and his brother experimented with fluorescent chemicals in order to create a solution to prevent unnecessary injuries in the workplace.
 They invented the world’s first fluorescent paint and eventually experimented to create high visibility fabric materials.
 It became so popular that it was used in factories, toy manufacturing and even the military used hi visibility paint in World War II!